 Another factor that makes the area such a rich growing location is its proximity to the mighty Colorado River.
 Take Palisade River Trips’ two-hour raft or kayak float through this calm, rapid-free segment of the river to see colorful orchards and vineyards situated atop the surrounding cliffs.

-For lunch or brunch, stop into one of downtown’s cafes or bakeries.
+Or stop into one of downtown’s cafes or bakeries.
 Palisade Cafe’s huevos rancheros, stuffed French toast, chili rellenos, burgers and sweet-potato fries will make it on your list of heavenly things tasted this trip.
 For a digestif, there’s Peach Street Distillers.
 The tasting room offers up peach, pear and plum brandies, sweet-corn vodka and bourbon, and juniper-berry gin — all made with Grand Valley ingredients.

 A final Palisade must-see is Alida’s Fruits, a marketplace of all the delicious fruit you’ve seen on your journey.
 You can also load your basket with chocolate-dipped cherries and apples, real-fruit jellybeans, dried apricots and peaches, applesauce and cider, jams and jellies, syrups, Olathe sweet corn, peach salsa and much more.